zucchivan/zucchivan/README.md

 I'm not really sure how to write proper clever funny bios so I'm just gonna stick with the basic:

-- 🔭 Currently working with: Java; Spring; Relational Databases (mostly MySQL); Cloud infrastructure (a ton of AWS services, some OpenShift); a little bit of React here and there;
+- 🔭 Currently working with: Java; Spring; Relational Databases (mostly MySQL); Cloud infrastructure (a ton of AWS services, some on-premise OpenShift); a little bit of React here and there;

-- 📈 Most used programming languages: Java, JavaScript & Python.
+- 📈 Most used programming languages: Java (by a lot), JavaScript & Python.

 - 🌱 Currently learning:
   * Go